 mange mite is microscopic and spends its life in the hair follicles and

-sebacous glands of the dog.
-Its presence is seen when scaly, discoloured
+sebaceous glands of the dog.
+Its presence is seen when scaly, discolored

 patches devoid of hair appear in the dog's coat.
 Infection with mange is